rfo909/CFT/doc/Reference.md

 	...
 /example
 ```

 # The general loop statement

 In addition to looping over lists, there is a general loop construct.
 It identifies no
 loop variable, and loops forever, until break() is called.
-It also obeys assert()
+It also obeys assert(),
-and reject() as with list iteration.
+reject() and continue( as with list iteration.

 ```
 a=0 loop break(a>3) out(a) a=a+1